It's All in the Head: Representation Knowledge Distillation through Classifier Sharing: Experiments

 \subsubsection{CIFAR-100}

 The CIFAR-100 \cite{krizhevsky2009learning} consists of 50K training images (500 samples per class) and 10K test images.
 In Table \ref{tbl:cifar100_same} we show the results obtained by our two explored schemes, TH-KD and SH-KD, and compare them to previous approaches for KD.
-As the proposed schemes are complementary to other methods with different objectives, we tested the TH-KD and SH-KD with the original KD loss as well as the CRD loss \cite{tian2020contrastive}.
-When combined with CRD, both TH-KD and SH-KD outperform all the baseline approaches, while SH-KD outperforms TH-KD.
+As the proposed schemes are complementary to other methods with different objectives, we tested the TH-KD and SH-KD with the original KD loss and with CRD \cite{tian2020contrastive}.
+When combined with CRD, both TH-KD and, to a greater extent SH-KD, outperform all the baseline approaches.